 The UA Imaging Technology Laboratory, with original funding from the National Science Foundation, has developed a cold CCD wafer probing system to quantitatively characterize scientific CCDs at the wafer and die level.
 The goals of this system are to evaluate devices for front and back illuminated packaging, to provide rapid feedback to CCD manufacturers concerning device performance, particularly for new devices and device technologies, and to allow cryogenic and imaging characterization of other devices and device structures.
 We have adapted our system to handle many die and wafer sizes.

 We have developed software and hardware systems for detector characterization, usually aimed at fully testing CCDs for scientific applications.

-We often provide detector testing as a service to the community.
-The Imaging Technology Laboratory has formed a Detector Characterization Program as a service to the scientific and industrial imaging community.
-We perform a wide range of detector tests for a nominal fee.
+We also provide detector testing as a service to the community for a nominal fee.
 Our goal is to provide rapid feedback of device performance using well proven and calibrated techniques.
 All the testing is automated and script driven, requiring no operator intervention once the device is set up.
 We have developed an automated system using Python and LabVIEW programming for measuring quantum efficiency (QE), read noise (down to 1.0 electrons), gain, full well capacity, linearity, photoresponse non-uniformity, dark current and dark-current non-uniformity, and charge transfer efficiency (CTE).
-Please contact us for characterization requests.